cyclawps52/ClawPersist/README.md

     * First time I ran into the issue of attempting to import a user-space library into kernel-space.
 Took a while to figure out why that wouldn't work.
     * I have forgotten a lot more C and Python than I remember... was pretty eye opening.
     * I am really bad at updating module version numbers.
+    * If you have an array parameter, you can't overflow the array by passing more than your specified size in the code.
+DMA seems possible, but out of scope for the current project.

 ## Remaining Tasks